jtnimoy/grandcentralstation/README.md

 + Images have a dynamic resizing feature in accordance with the app engine image api.
 Append `=s100` to the end of an image URL to see the longest length resized to 100.
 To enable cropping and have the image returned as a 100x100 square, append `-s100-c`.

++ run the app and visit `http://localhost:8080/grand/test` Domains and port numbers may vary.
+The test link will install the appropriate datastore objects, and see that the rest of the system is working.